 Denote by $\Pi(X; \theta_0)$ the transition matrix under covariates $X$; where $\theta_0 \coloneqq ((u_i)_{i=1}^N, \rho)$ are the ``true'' parameters (functions).
-Further write $\tau_0$ for the number of \emph{rounds} of the network formation game that have taken place between the first and second period.
+Further, write $\tau_0$ for the number of \emph{rounds} of the network formation game that has taken place between the first and second periods.
 We can identify $\Pi(X;\theta_0)^{\tau_0}$, the transition matrix to the power of the number of rounds of the network formation game which took place between the first and second period ($\tau_0$), provided that the first-period conditional distribution, which we denote by $\pi_0(X)$, is such that $\pi_0(X) >> 0$ $\mathbb{P}_X$-a.s.
 To see this more clearly, suppose $X$ is empty.
 In this case, we could consistently estimate $\left(\Pi^{\tau_0}\right)_{gw}$, $g, w \in \mathcal{G}$, by $(\widehat{\Pi^{\tau_0}})_{gw} = \sum_{c=1}^C \mathbbm{1}\{G^{T_0}_c = g, G^{T_1}_c = w\}/\sum_{c=1}^C \mathbbm{1}\{G^{T_0}_c = g \}$,\footnote{In our setting, an agent is described by her set of exogenous characteristics $W_i$.
 When no such traits are included in the model, two adjacency matrices $g$ and $g'$ are deemed equal if they are equal up to relabeling of agents.
-When covariates are included, one compares adjacency matrices for a given labeling of agents -- and such labeling will define the distance between the covariate matrices X and X'.} provided $\prob[G^{T_0}_c = g] > 0$.\footnote{The case where $X$ has discrete support is similar to the case where no covariates are included: for each $x \in \mathcal{X}$, we consider observations $c$ such that $X_c = x$ up to a relabeling of agents in $c$.
-We then use these observations to compute the transition probability given $X=x$.
-In the case where $X$ contains continuous covariates, a consistent estimator is given by a kernel estimator \citep{LiRacine2006}.
-Clearly, these estimators would behave poorly in most practical settings (especially if the number of players is moderate to large).
-We do not suggest to use them in practice, though; we rely on consistency only as an indirect argument for identification.} The next assumption summarizes this requirement.
+When covariates are included, one compares adjacency matrices for a given labeling of agents -- and such labeling will simultaneously define both the distance between the covariate matrices X and X', and between $g$ and $g'$.} provided $\prob[G^{T_0}_c = g] > 0$.\footnote{The case where $X$ has discrete support is similar to the case where no covariates are included: for each $x \in \mathcal{X}$, we consider observations $c$ such that $X_c = x$ for some labelling of agents in $c$.
+We then use these observations, with the adopted labelling of the agents, to compute the transition probability given $X=x$.
+When $X$ contains continuous covariates, a consistent estimator is given by a kernel estimator \citep{LiRacine2006}.
+These estimators would behave poorly in most practical settings (even with few players).
+We do not suggest using them in practice, though; we rely on consistency only as an indirect argument for establishing identification of the conditional likelihood, i.e. for showing that a function of the distribution of observables recovers these objects.} The next assumption summarizes this requirement.

 \begin{assumption}[Full support] $\pi_0(g|X) > 0$ for all $g \in \mathcal{G}$ $\prob_X$-a.s. \end{assumption}

 Since $\Pi(X;\theta_0)^{\tau_0}$ is identified from the data under \Cref{ass.full.support.X}, the identification problem subsumes to (denoting by $\Theta$ the parameter space):\footnote{Abstracting from measurability concerns, this is the set of utilities and matching functions that satisfy the assumptions in \Cref{setup}.}